runtimeverification/iele-semantics/Design.md

 * Each externally declared contract should have been defined in the same file and above the contract that externally declares it, otherwise the contract is malformed.
 As a result of this requirement, the exact code that will be deployed by a `create` instruction is statically known and available.
 * The `create` instruction copies the corresponding contract code into the code storage of the account that contains the created contract.
 The copied code includes the code of the contract to be deployed along with the code of every contract listed above it in the file (in order to allow the new account to create new contracts on its own in the same way).
 Then the `@init` function is invoked in the context of the created account to initialize the contract.
 It is passed the values in the registers as arguments in the same fashion as a `call .. at` or `staticcall .. at` instruction.
 If the `@init` function of a contract returns a value, the contract is malformed.
 * A separate instruction, `copycreate`, is introduced for the case of copying an entire contract, or duplicating your own contract.
 The `copycreate` instruction behaves like `create`, except that instead of taking a contract name, it takes a register operand containing an account address, and deploys the entire contract deployed to said account to the newly created account.
-* Both instructions, similarly to EVM, return the address of the created contract on success and zero on failure.
+* Both instructions return an exit status code and the address of the created contract on success or zero on failure.
 * Because we no longer actually need to address portions of code by program counter in order to create contracts, we remove the EVM's CODECOPY and EXTCODECOPY instructions.
 Because these are also the only remaining instructions which require the code to be addressed by a particular byte offset, we also remove the EVM's PC instruction.
 * Transactions that create a contract now explicitly provide the binary data of the contract instead of the binary data of the initialization function.
 Contracts created in this way are not subject to the restriction that dynamic contract data be inserted, and still invoke the `@init` function to initialize the contract.
 If the contract is malformed, the transaction fails.